This page was machine translated and may contain errors.

 Everyone is healthy and well

-GAMBA OSAKA sponsors the Stick Soccer Tournament, a lifelong universal sport.
-Stick soccer is a type of soccer in which players sit down without using their feet, hold a stick, and aim for the goal, with the aim of preventing the need for nursing care.
-Since it can be played while sitting down, it is a sport that can be participated in by people who require nursing care due to old age, or people with disabilities.
-GAMBA BOY and GAMBA CHEER rushed to the Stick Soccer Osaka Tournament held in 2023 to liven up the event.
+Stick soccer is a game of soccer in which players sit down, hold a stick, and aim for the goal, with the aim of preventing the need for nursing care.
+Because it can be played while sitting down, it is a lifelong universal sport that can be participated in by people who require nursing care due to old age, or people with disabilities.

 Gamba Family participates in various events